 Before partnering with a freight forwarder, do some digging to find out how much experience they have with the type of cargo you need to ship.
 Perishable goods come with many different needs and regulations to meet, so it’s crucial your freight forwarder or storage provider knows what they’re dealing with and is familiar with best practice.
 Find out which clients they already work with who have similar requirements and speak to them directly for references – there’s nothing better than a positive recommendation.

 At John Good, we have years of experience in handling the shipment of food products, both ambient and chilled, into the UK from all over the world.
-As well as freight forwarding services for the food and drinks sector, we provide world-leading storage and distribution facilities for ambient food products arriving in the UK at our warehousing and distribution centre located at the Port in Felixstowe.
+As well as freight forwarding quality services for the food and drinks sector, we provide world-leading storage and distribution facilities for ambient food products arriving in the UK at our warehousing and distribution centre located at the Port in Felixstowe.

 3) How much experience do they have?